Tff27/tff-blog/tff-blog/wwwroot/posts/auto-generate-c-sharp-client.md

       }
     }

-At the point of writing this article the "6.4.0" is the latest version.
+At the point of writing this article, "6.4.0" is the latest version.

 Now let's use the tool to generate the OpenApi specification file, the following code should be added to the .csproj file